altventures/Free-Wrap/README.md

 5. Change APP NAME in setting.gradle
 6. Refactor folder name and rename directory to APP NAME using run refeactor
 7. Sycn the project
-8. Update android properties in Android Manifest(Module) file and sycn the project
+8. Update android properties in Build Gradle(Module) file and sycn the project
-9. Change the web url to yours in assets>file>hello.json
+9. Change the APP NAME and web url to yours in assets>file>hello.json
 10. Build the project.

 For splash screen and App icon